-- Ho Chi Minh City - the number one economic hub and the largest city.
-Founded as Gia Định in 1690, Saigon is rather young by Vietnamese standards.
+- Ho Chi Minh City - the number one economic hub and the largest city, and perhaps still better known by its former name, Saigon.
+Founded as Gia Định in 1690, it is rather young by Vietnamese standards.
 Its actual population, immigrants included, is somewhere near 10 million.
 Downtown clearly shows French urban planning with wide boulevards flanked by imposing colonial buildings.
 Ben Thanh Market can be used as a shorthand for Saigon, and the city has acquired a new phallic symbol◊ of late: Bitexco Financial Tower - the first true and completed skyscraper of Vietnam, designed by an American studio in New York.

 - Huế, once seat of Vietnam's last royal dynasty.
-It has a small Forbidden City modeled faithfully after the one in Peking.
+It has a small Forbidden City modeled faithfully after the one in [[Useful Notes/Beijing]].
 Has a reputation for courtliness and old-fashioned classical elegance.

 - Nha Trang - a coastal resort town popular with local Vietnamese, returning overseas Vietnamese and non-Viet foreigners alike.
 Home to beautiful beaches that now seem being ruined by spurious, uncontrolled development.